Sunday, February 24, 2008

 There was a club called Strokes where an occasional ‘alternative’ night called The Gathering was held in 1984, and the same place previously hosted the itinerant Stingray Club which also took place at Doublets, Cheers and The Mad Hatters.
 I also went to a reggae sound system night at Strokes.

 Another occasional oasis was Luton’s only gay club, Shades in Bute Street (formerly the Pan Club).
 In 1983 it hosted Club for Heroes, an attempt at a new romanticish club night with lots of Bowie, Kraftwerk and Iggy Pop.
 I particularly remember Yello’s ‘I love you’ playing there.
-There were attempts at robotic dancing.
+There were attempts at robotic dancing -whenever I hear the Arctic Monkeys sing of 'dancing to electro-pop like a robot from 1984' I am transported back to this place.
 All this for £1 and beer at 82p a pint!

 These and other venues can be viewed in this fine gallery of notorious Luton punk venues.